-We have incurred substantial net losses since our inception, including net losses of approximately \$14.1 million, \$6.4 million and \$2.0 million for the fiscal year ended January 31, 2016, 2015 and 2014, respectively.
-We had an accumulated deficit of \$64.8 million and \$50.8 million as of January 31, 2016 and 2015, respectively.
+We have incurred substantial net losses since our inception, including net losses of approximately \$12.9 million, \$14.1 million and \$6.4 million for the fiscal year ended January 31, 2017, 2016 and 2015, respectively.
+We had an accumulated deficit of \$77.8 million and \$64.8 million as of January 31, 2017 and 2016, respectively.
 We have spent considerable amounts of time and money since inception to develop new communications solutions and connected services.
 Additionally, we have incurred substantial losses and expended significant resources to market, promote, develop and sell our products and solutions.
 We also expect to continue investing for future growth, including for advertising, customer acquisition, technology infrastructure, storage capacity, services development and international expansion.
-In addition, as a public company, we will incur significant additional accounting, legal and other expenses.
+In addition, as a public company, we may incur additional accounting, legal and other expenses.

-As a result of our increased expenditures, we will have negative operating cash flows for the foreseeable future and will have to generate and sustain increased revenue to achieve future profitability.
+As a result of our increased expenditures, we may have negative operating cash flows for the foreseeable future and will have to generate and sustain increased revenue to achieve future profitability.
 Achieving profitability will require us to increase revenue, manage our cost structure and avoid significant liabilities.
 Revenue growth may slow, revenue may decline or we may incur significant losses in the future for a number of possible reasons, including general macroeconomic conditions, increasing competition (including competitive pricing pressures), a decrease in the growth of the markets in which we compete or failure for any reason to continue capitalizing on growth opportunities.
 Additionally, we may encounter unforeseen operating expenses, difficulties, complications, delays, service delivery and quality problems and other unknown factors that may result in losses in future periods.
 If these losses exceed our expectations or our revenue growth expectations are not met in future periods, our financial performance will be harmed and our stock price could be volatile or decline.